pirovc/ganon/README.md

 `ganon classify` can be performed in multiple databases at the same time.
 The databases can also be provided in a hierarchical order.

 Multiple database classification can be performed providing several inputs for `--db-prefix`.
 They are required to be built with the same `--kmer-size` and `--window-size` values.
-Multiple databases are considerer as if they were one (built together) and redundancy in content (same reference in two or more databases) is allowed.
+Multiple databases are considered as one (as if built together) and redundancy in content (same reference in two or more databases) is allowed.

 To classify reads in a hierarchical order, `--hierarchy-labels` should be provided.
 When using multiple hierarchical levels, output files will be generated for each level (use `--output-single` to generate a single output from multiple hierarchical levels).
 Please note that some parameters are set for each database (e.g. `--rel-cutoff`) while others are set for each hierarchical level (e.g. `--rel-filter`)